meilisearch/meilisearch-kubernetes/charts/meilisearch/README.md

 helm install <your-service-name> charts/meilisearch
 ```

-This command deploys MeiliSearch on your Kubernetes cluster using the default configuration.
+This command deploys Meilisearch on your Kubernetes cluster using the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart

-To uninstall/delete the `MeiliSearch` deployment:
+To uninstall/delete the `Meilisearch` deployment:

 ```bash
 # Replace <your-instance-name> with the name of your deployed service